dongji1111/meta-robuness/README.md

 # meta-robuness
 This is the code for roubust meta-learning project

-to train the model, run train.py different args:
+To train the model, run train.py different args:
    --epoch: epoch number', default=1000
    --n_way: n way in meta model, default=10